abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ##### AuthServer Interaction

 This application uses [hybrid flow](https://docs.identityserver.io/en/release/topics/grant_types.html?#hybrid).
-This client is being seeded in *IdentityServerDataSeeder* with **MyProjectName_BlazorServer** client name with all the available scopes.
+This client is being seeded in *OpenIddictDataSeeder* with **MyProjectName_BlazorServer** client name with all the available scopes.

-Since it shares the same flow with Razor/MVC application; same configurations applies to this application type as well.
+Since it shares the same flow with Razor/MVC application; the same configurations apply to this application type as well.

 #### Angular